Stable BDF time discretization of BGN-based parametric finite element methods for geometric flows: Introduction

 One of the most important numerical methods is the parametric finite element method, which was first proposed by Dziuk \cite{Dziuk1990} for simulating mean curvature flow of surfaces in three-dimensional space.
 Since then, this type of numerical schemes has been extensively employed for solving various types of geometric flows arising from science and engineering problems, including mean curvature flow \cite{Dziuk1994,KLL2019,KLL2020}, surface diffusion flow~\cite{Bao-Zhao,Jiang21}, Willmore flow \cite{Dziuk2008,Dziuk2002,KLL2021}, anisotropic flow~\cite{Dziuk1999,Bao-Jiang-Li}, and generalized mean curvature flow~\cite{BGN07B,Pei-Li,Tim2022}.
 For a more comprehensive overview of recent advances in the parametric finite element method, we recommend referring to the survey papers \cite{DDE2005,BGN20}.

 One of the main difficulties in solving the geometric flows by parametric finite element methods is the mesh distortion problem.
 As time evolves, the nodes may cluster together and the mesh deteriorates, leading to unstable simulations and algorithm failures.
 To date, numerous efforts have been made to address this issue in the literature.
 One approach is the use of artificial mesh regularization methods to improve the distribution of mesh points during the evolution, as proposed by B\"ansch, Morin, and Nochetto \cite{Bansch-Morin-Nochetto}.
 Another approach is to include an additional tangential velocity functional in the equation to prevent numerical solutions from forming various instabilities, as studied by Mikula and \v{S}ev\v{c}ovi\v{c} \cite{Mikula-Sevcovic,Mikula-Sevcovic2004}.
-From a differential geometry perspective, harmonic maps can be utilized to maintain good mesh quality.
-Numerical methods have been developed using harmonic maps to preserve favorable mesh properties on the reference interval or surface \cite{Steinhilber2014,Deckelnick-Dziuk,Elliott-Fritz}.
-Hu and Li combined the ideas of evolving surface finite element methods and harmonic maps to propose a numerical scheme that achieves good mesh quality for solving various types of geometric flows \cite{Hu2022}.
+As demonstrated in \cite{Deckelnick-Dziuk,Elliott-Fritz}, DeTurck's trick, or more precisely, harmonic map meat flows can be utilized to maintain good mesh quality.
+In addition, a reparametrization technique based on discrete harmonic map \cite{Steinhilber2014} has been employed for remeshing the evolutionary polyhedron at each time step.
+Recently, Hu and Li \cite{Hu2022} have proposed a new evolving surface finite element method by introducing an artificial tangential velocity to improve the mesh quality for mean curvature flow and Willmore flow.

 Instead of utilizing the mesh redistribution approach, the so-called BGN scheme, originally proposed by Barrett, Garcke, and N\"urnberg, is a parametric finite element method constructed based on a formulation which allows an intrinsic tangential velocity to ensure a good distribution of mesh points~\cite{BGN07A,BGN07B,BGN08C}.
 Taking curve shortening flow (CSF) as an example, now we present the key idea of the BGN scheme and our approach to developing high-order BGN-based schemes.
 Let $\Gamma:=\Gamma(t)$ be a family of simple closed curves embedded in the two-dimensional plane driven by CSF, i.e., the velocity is given by: